notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 - 14% of Trump voters might be movable [[Kessler25noiseTrumpChaosPoll]]
 - 100 day polls: Rs stick with Trump, but not rest of country [[Balz25trumpApprovSink]]
 - [[#Polarization Enhancement Your fellow R is evil (algorithmic)]]
+- [[Bump25protestsNotHelpTrump|Stating the obvious: Mass protests are not going to help Trump]]: hard to break the R news bubble regarding protests
 # Predictive Models and Analysis Techniques
 - market sentiment indexes predicted by economic variables (Weber24implicitCoordInflateShock).
 Could be *voter* sentiment predicted by other variables
 	- more on econ features: [[MorningConsult25priceSurpriseIdx|MorningConsult25priceSurpriseIdx]]